-Katniss Everdeen (Jennifer Lawrence) lives in the 12th of 12 districts in Panem, a dystopian North American country where a great war was fought.
-Out of the chaos, the newly formed government made it a point to remind its citizens about how bad things could be and created the Hunger Games — a brutal competition where two children, male and female, are chosen from each district in a solemn Reaping ceremony.
+Katniss Everdeen (Jennifer Lawrence) lives in the 12th of 12 districts in the North American country of Panem.
+At one point, a great was fought, and the formed government in the chaos’ aftermath took it upon their shoulders to lay down the law and keep civilization in check.
+Thus, the Hunger Games — a brutal competition where two children, male and female, are chosen from each district in a solemn Reaping ceremony.
+Forced to fight to the death in a virtual battlefield where programmers can heighten the drama for better ratings, the winner comes home with glory and honor — but is it worth it?